Churon Lanier-Martin ’16

 “We all pushed each other to do better.
 Some of us weren’t strong in academics while some of us really excelled,” he explained.
 “We all helped each other and had a really good sense of camaraderie.
 We wanted the team to win.
 For that to happen, everyone needed to be there.”

 When Churon graduated from MHS in 2016, he furthered his education at Gettysburg College and also continued his athletic career.
-He joined the basketball team his freshman year and continued to devote himself to getting better.
+He joined the basketball team during his freshman year and continued to devote himself to getting better.

 “In basketball, you’re only as good as what you practice,” Churon said.
 “I love the work I put in, so I enjoy seeing it work successfully [on the court].
 It’s a sense of freedom.”

-Churon’s work ethic and dedication to self-improvement translates to the classroom as well.
+Churon’s work ethic and dedication to self-improvement translate to the classroom as well.
 As a pre-med major, he hopes to become a physician or physician’s assistant.
 After working with children over the summer, Churon also discovered his passion for helping children and hopes to specialize in pediatric care.

 “I really enjoy [working with] children.
 This past summer, I taught basketball for eight weeks in Maine and counseled the kids every day.
 It was an amazing experience,” he said.